yifanwww/template-electron-react/.github/ISSUE_TEMPLATE/but_report.md

 ---
 name: Bug report
-about: Found a bug in template-electron-cra?
+about: Found a bug in template-electron-react?
 Please let us know.
 ---

 <!--